 Both parents, custodial and non-custodial, are entitled to all grade reports, newsletters, disciplinary action and parent-teacher conference information, unless directed otherwise in the most recent Court Order.
-Delivery of all such information will be made in the same manner to both parents.
+Delivery of all such information will be made in the same manner to both parents, which in most cases means it will be sent with the child.